 Thinking about heading to Seattle for a weekend trip or vacation?
 I can assure you that you’ve made a great decision.
 Seattle is the perfect destination for anyone wanting to enjoy the splendors of the Pacific Northwest.
 Don’t let that rain thing scare you away — it’s doesn’t rain nearly as much as everyone says it does.

-⇒Wondering where to stay when you visit Seattle?
-See our hotel recommendations at the end of this post.
+⇒ Wondering where to stay when you visit Seattle?
+See all our hotel recommendations at the end of this post.
 We love staying near Pike Place Market.